IBAX-io/docs/docs/concepts/about-the-platform.md

 An application is a collection of elements such as database tables, smart contracts, and user pages with access rights for configuration.
-The ecosystem to which the application element belongs is indicated by the prefix in the element name, such as <Highlight>@1ElementName</Highlight>, where the ecosystem ID is indicated by the number <Highlight>1</Highlight> after the
+The ecosystem to which the application element belongs is indicated by the prefix in the element name, such as <Highlight color="red">@1ElementName</Highlight>, where the ecosystem ID is indicated by the number <Highlight color="red">1</Highlight>
-<Highlight>@</Highlight> symbol.
-When using application elements in the current
+after the <Highlight color="red">@</Highlight> symbol.
+When using application elements in the current ecosystem, the prefix
-ecosystem, the prefix <Highlight>@1</Highlight> can be omitted.
-These applications can perform useful functions or implement various services.
+<Highlight color="red">@1</Highlight> can be omitted.
+These applications can
+perform useful functions or implement various services.

 ### Tables {#tables}